pachyderm/docs/content/latest/how-tos/basic-data-operations/sql-ingest.md

 ### 3. Create a Pipeline Spec

-Pachyderm provides a [default Jsonnet template](https://raw.githubusercontent.com/pachyderm/pachyderm/{{% majorMinorVersion %}}/src/templates/sql_ingest_cron.jsonnet) that has key parameters built in.
+MLDM provides a [default Jsonnet template](https://raw.githubusercontent.com/pachyderm/pachyderm/{{% majorMinorVersion %}}/src/templates/sql_ingest_cron.jsonnet) that has key parameters built in.
 To use it, you must pass an argument for each [parameter](#parameters).

 1. Copy the following:
    ```s